Ainex Vision Navigation

 What I implemented

-• Motion primitives as scripts: consistent, single-purpose commands (forward step, 90° turns, stop).
+• Motion primitives as scripts: single-purpose commands (forward step, 90° turns, stop).

-• Reliable camera capture: one-liner scripts to create captures/capture.jpg every time.
+• Reliable camera capture: scripts to create a consistent capture image.

-• DRY_RUN mode to test decisions without moving hardware
+• Demo modes: single-step, closed-loop loop, and DRY_RUN to test decisions without moving hardware.

 Results / demo behavior